Alimodian: Post-war reconstruction and developments

-Street lighting system was first introduced in the town after the war provided by Alimodian Electric Light Service, an electric plant owned by the prominent family of Mrs. Natalia Amparado.
+A street lighting system was first introduced in town after the war provided by Alimodian Electric Light Service, an electric plant owned by the prominent family of Mrs. Natalia Amparado.
 On November 9, 1966, a boundary dispute between Alimodian and Cabatuan was resolved.
-The popular Holy Week pilgrimage site Agony Hill was blessed and inaugurated at 3:30 in the afternoon of May 3, 1967 by then Jaro Auxiliary Bishop, most Reverend Jaime L. Sin, D.D..
+The popular Holy Week pilgrimage site Agony Hill was blessed and inaugurated at 3:30 PM on May 3, 1967 by then Jaro Auxiliary Bishop, most Reverend Jaime L. Sin, D.D.
 This project was initiated and completed by Reverend Father Nicolas Caberoy.
 Rural Bank of Alimodian Inc. was established in 1973 during the incumbency of Mayor Miguel Anas.
 It was inaugurated on December 31, 1974.
-ALEOSAN (initials of Alimodian, Leon and San Miguel being serviced by the hospital) hospital was founded in April 1968 through Republic Act No. 4854 authored by late Congressman Ramon Tabiana.
+ALEOSAN (initials of Alimodian, Leon and San Miguel) were the towns serviced by the hospital.
+The initials would be also the name of a town in Mindanao where the majority of Hiligaynon settlers and their descendants came from.
+The hospital was founded in April 1968 through Republic Act No. 4854 authored by late Congressman Ramon Tabiana.
 The town was first energized on May 5, 1975, by Iloilo Electric Cooperative I with its main office in Tigbauan, Iloilo.
-Three hundred fifty households in the town proper and forty-two households in the barangays of Balabago, Bancal, Buhay and Lanot were the first recipients of the electrification.
-Aganan River flood control was constructed.
+Three hundred fifty households in the town proper and forty-two households in the barangays of Balabago, Bancal, Buhay and Lanot were the first recipients of the electrification project.
+Aganan River flood control was also constructed.

 Five policemen, patrolmen Silvio Amaguin, Bernardo Alinday, Agustin Alitre, Romeo Alipat and Florencio Aligor, were killed on the spot by an ambush of the anti-government forces while on their way home after performing their mission in Barangay Tarug on the tragic day of August 20, 1978.

 Geography

 Alimodian is 39 km from Iloilo City.
-The rugged terrains of the Seven Cities in the northwestern hinterlands or upland communities of the town is part of the Bucari mountain ranges which lies mostly in the town of Leon.
+The rugged terrains of the seven cities in the northwestern hinterlands or upland communities of the town is part of the Bucari mountain ranges which lies mostly in the town of Leon.
 Bato Dungok of Mount Agua Colonia in the seven cities is the highest point in Alimodian.
-Aganan river the main tributary which passes through and serves several barangays is the longest and only river in the town.
+The main tributary which passes through and serves several barangays is Aganan river which is the longest and only river in the town.

-It has a total land area of 14482 ha, making up 2.89% of the provincial land area of Iloilo.
+Alimodian has a total land area of 14482 ha, making up 2.89% of the provincial land area of Iloilo.
 It has some rugged terrains as well as ample flat lands for agriculture.
-Mountain range which serves as a natural boundary with other towns is located in the northern hinterlands of the town.
+The Bucari mountain range which serves as a natural boundary with other towns is located in the northern hinterlands of the town.

 Alimodian is bounded on the north by the municipality of Maasin, northeast by the municipality of Cabatuan while to the south is the town of Leon.
 Southeast of the town is the town of San Miguel while to its west is the Municipality of San Remigio in the province of Antique.